Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Discussion and Future Work

 \section{Discussion and Future Work}

-In this work, we introduce \methodfull{}, a method for generating novel examples which simulate open-set shift and training to abstain on them.
+In this work, we introduce \methodabbr{}, a method for generating novel examples which simulate open-set shift and training to abstain on them.
 Through extensive experiments, we demonstrate that by presenting generated examples to a classifier, we can significantly improve its ability to abstain on examples from novel classes against state-of-the-art baselines.
-Our work provides a generalizable framework for improving OSSC and OOD detection: in fact, we show through CCL training's strong performance with gold heldout data that there remains significant headroom for novel example generation.
-Additionally, \methodabbr{} is modular, as it provides additional supervision signal but does not alter the classifier model's architecture, and thus remains extensible with other training objectives or classification metrics.
-Finally, given recent interest in the emergent capabilities of large language models, we hope that future work on classification in the presence of distribution shifts can better leverage large language models to both directly identify shifts and improve the abstention ability of smaller classifiers.
+Our work provides a generalizable framework for improving OSSC and OOD detection: in fact, we show through CCL training's strong performance with gold data that there remains headroom for novel example generation.
+Additionally, \methodabbr{} is modular, as it provides additional supervision signal but does not alter the classifier's architecture.
+It thus remains extensible with other training objectives or classification metrics.
+Finally, automatically diagnosing dataset issues and improving them is an important step towards making NLP safer and easier to apply. \methodabbr{} allows practitioners to deal with noise introduced by LLM-generated data and apply these generated datasets in settings like open-set selective classification.
+The success of our method indicates that LLMs can be used to improve datasets with minimal human intervention.
+Given interest in the emergent capabilities of LLMs, we hope that future work on classification in the presence of distribution shifts can better leverage large language models to both directly identify shifts and improve the abstention ability of smaller classifiers.